gerardorodriguezdev/sherlock/README.md

 # Sherlock

-Mobile app that uses ML Kit text recognition to extract text from images and search through them
+KMP Mobile app that uses ML Kit text recognition to extract text from images and search through them

+## Features
+- Native UIs (Compose for Android, SwiftUI for iOS)
+- Shared text recognition logic using KMP

 ## How It Works